Khaled-Mahmmoud/MyCompetitiveProgramming/Graph/Graph Traversal and Representation.md

 In an undirected graph, if v[i][j] = 1, then v[i][j] = 1.
 In a directed graph, if v[i][j] = 1, then v[i][j] may or may not be 1.

 Adjacency matrix provides constant time access (O(1) ) to determine if there is an edge between two nodes.
-Space complexity of the adjacency matrix is O().
+Space complexity of the adjacency matrix is O(v^2).

 The adjacency matrix of [the following graph](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/img/Graph/adjacency%20matrix%20undirected%20graph.jpg) is: